-As a sheep farmer for 50 years, Derek has seen firsthand the damage a loose dog can do when it gives chase to sheep on public footpaths and in fields.
+As a sheep farmer for over 50 years, Derek has seen firsthand the damage a loose dog can do when it gives chase to sheep on public footpaths and in fields.

 Even when a dog does not outright maim the sheep with its teeth, the sheep can still injure themselves or even die from stress or injuries sustained in their panic.